MatthewDavidBradshaw/AndroidTestingTools/README.md

 2. Define the test view by implementing getTestView().
 3. Define the controls by annotating methods with @Control.

-The example below displays a MyCustomView along with two buttons in a ControlsAboveViewTestHarness:
+The example below uses a ControlsAboveViewTestHarness to display a MyCustomView and two control buttons:
 ```java
 public class MyCustomViewTestHarness extends ControlsAboveViewTestHarness<MyCustomView> {
 	private MyCustomView testView;